dericop/programming-game/README.md

 # ProgrammingGame
-Game for beginner programmers developed with Blocky JS and Python (Django).
+Game for learning the basic programming concepts.
+Developed with Blocky JS and Python (Django).
 The levels are generated dinamically.